openaustralia/alavetelitheme/README.md

 ### Adding new authorities

+#### Should an agency be added?

+Not everything that the government considers to be a distinct agency is an entity that people actually want to make requests to.
+It is very much a subjective call, but always try and make the site most useful to the people who use it.
+If there is a lot of unnecessary sub-division authorities for example, requests will be more difficult to find in the site.
+Try to avoid this.
+For example, the IT division or the head office of an agency are probably just part of the agency itself for the purpose of information requests.

+If a sub-department agency has a distinct office, it’s own website and information request email address, and does stuff that people would want to make requests about, it should probably be a distinct authority in Right To Know.

+If in doubt, ask the team.

 #### Request email

 When collecting the email address that requests to the authority are sent to, we need to find the